hidal00p/hidal00p/README.md

 ### 🖖
-I am currently studying computational physics 🪐☄️🧬
+I like physics amd computation.